Magical Explorer: Anime

 An anime adaptation was announced during Kadokawa's "Sneaker Bunko 35th Anniversary Festa!" livestream on September 24, 2023.
+It was later confirmed to be a television series produced by White Fox and directed by Kazuki Ohashi, with Satoko Sekine handling series composition, Ryosuke Kimiya designing the characters, and Kenichiro Suehiro composing the music.
+It is set to premiere on October 4, 2026, on Tokyo MX and other networks.
+The opening theme song is "Remedy", and the ending theme song is "Double Wings", both performed by Asca.
+Crunchyroll will stream the series.
+Plus Media Networks Asia licensed the series in Southeast Asia for broadcast on Aniplus Asia.

 Reception

 The novel has 50,000,000 views on the Shōsetsuka ni Narō website.

 Rebecca Silverman of Anime News Network praised the illustrations, but criticized the female characters as lacking development.
 On the story, Silverman wrote "from the very first sentence, we know what we're getting into, and luckily, it does it decently well".
 Demelza of Anime UK News felt the series was a "serviceable" isekai series, though Demelza was critical of the writing.